mbdavid/LiteDB/src/content/docs/Collections.md

 - Contains only letters, numbers and `_`
 - Collection names are **case insensitive**
-- Collection names starting with `_` are reserved for internal use
+- Collection names starting with `_` are reserved for internal storage use
+- Collection names starting with `$` are reserved for internal system/virtual collections

-The total size of all the collections names in a database is limited to 3000 bytes.
+The total size of all the collections names in a database is limited to 8000 bytes.
 If you plan to have many collections in your database, make sure to use short names for your collections.
-For example, if collection names are about 10 bytes in length, you can have ~300 collection in the database.
+For example, if collection names are about 10 bytes in length, you can have ~800 collection in the database.

 Collections are auto created on first `Insert` or `EnsureIndex` operation.
 Running a query, delete or update on a document in a non existing collection does not create one.